Noteworthy

 September 15 – WASHINGTON D.C

 Living Links, the first nationwide organization created for descendants of Holocaust survivors—particularly grandchildren (“3Gs”)— to share their families' stories, and OneTable, a North American non-profit that empowers young adults to find, share, and enjoy Shabbat dinners in their own homes and communities, are partnering to bring 3G Stories Shabbat to cities across the United States.
-Keep Reading

 Stories are the foundation of history.
 Stories can be magical.
 They can be inspirational, terrifying – they can be unforgettable.
 And they offer a snapshot of humanity in all its beauty and its tragedy.
 And they are one of our strongest weapons in fight against antisemitism and racial and religious hatred.
 The Holocaust, or as my parents called it ‘the great murders,’ is one of the stories I heard growing up.